SAC 1796-1854

 *--More on Native Americans

-<>1839:Alaska | Russian-America Co. agreed on lease to the Hudsons' Bay Co. giving them access to the sea from inland Canadian territories down the Stikhine River.
-In exchange the Russians were promised much needed supplies for Russian posts further north.
-For example =
+<>1839:Alaska | Russian-America Co. agreed on a lease to the Hudsons' Bay Co. that gave the English overseas corporation access to the western sea from inland Canadian territories

-<>1839:1842; China took steps to prohibit English importation of the debilitating drug opium
+<>1839:1842; China took steps to prohibit English importation and sale in China of the debilitating drug opium

 <>1839au:Caucasus | Another horrible siege finally succeeded against Shamil, but he again fled

 <>1840:French anarchist theorist and political activist, Pierre Proudhon, published What is Property?
-His answer, "THEFT", made him famous

-<>1841:1844; German political economist Friedrich List published his National System of Political Economy (NYC: 1904).
-See also List’s Natural System of Political Economy, 1837 [TXT of chapters 8-10, dealing with Russia, USA and general historical significance of his system]
+*--See also List's Natural System of Political Economy, 1837 [TXT of chapters 8-10, dealing with Russia, USA and general historical significance of his system]

-<>1841:England, France, Russia, Prussia, and Austria agree to use force to terminate the slave trade on the high seas
+<>1841:England, France, Russia, Prussia, and Austria agreed to use force to terminate the slave trade on the high seas

 <>1842:Hawaiian Islands coveted by England.
 USA warned England off

-<>1842:Russian writer Nikolai Gogol (1809:1852) [W] published his magnum opus, Dead Souls [TXT], marking the beginning of what Pavel Annenkov called The Extraordinary Decade: Literary Memoirs [cf. KRR:414-17]
+<>1842:Russian writer Nikolai Gogol (1809:1852) [W] published his magnum opus, Dead Souls [TXT], marking the beginning of what Pavel Annenkov called _The_Extraordinary Decade: Literary Memoirs [cf. KRR:414-17]

 *--Gogol earlier (1836) published a famous satirical play "Inspector General" [TXT] which was taken as a sharp critique of Tsarist officialdom and the backwardness of provincial life

-<>1843:1844; Prussian [German] conservative landowner August, Baron von Haxthausen-Abbenburg traveled to Russia; published Studies on the Russian Interior, translated under several different titles [Excerpts: VSB,2:554-8 | WRH3:273-86]
+<>1843:1844; Prussian [German] conservative landowner August, Baron von Haxthausen-Abbenburg traveled to Russia

-<>1843:Russian Emperor Nicholas I reacted to English efforts to undermine the 1689:Nerchinsk and 1727:Kiakhta treaty privileges of Russia in China
+<>1843:Russian Emperor Nicholas I reacted to English efforts to undermine the 1689:Nerchinsk [ID] and 1727:Kiakhta [ID] treaty privileges of Russia in China

-<>1843au28:Caucasus Mountains | Shamil delivered Russia a solid defeat, forcing them temporarily out of Daghestan
+<>1843au28:Caucasus Mountains | Shamil delivered Russia a solid defeat, temporarily forcing Russia out of Daghestan

-<>1844:USA, Boston to New York City | Margaret Fuller, author of the pioneer feminist essay “Women in the Nineteenth Century”, moved from the old northeastern USA cultural center, Boston, to the big city, New York, where she built on her commitment to women's issues outward into a wider public sphere
+<>1844:USA, Boston to New York City | Margaret Fuller, author of the pioneer feminist essay "Women in the Nineteenth Century", moved from the old northeastern USA cultural center, Boston, to the big city, New York

 <>1845je11:Nicholas I issued manifesto which took the edge off the Petrine Table of Ranks by making it more difficult for commoners to become aristocrats on the basis of successful state service, an example of social counter-reform [VSB,2:5558-9]